Annual Report to Parliament on the Administration of the Access to Information Act 2008-2009

 When a record is identified as exclusion under the Access to Information Act, the Coordinator recommends that the Legal Service directorate consult with the Privy Council Office to confirm that it is an excluded record.

 Formal requests made under the Act are carefully documented for reporting purposes and future reference.

 The Library at Headquarters in Longueuil makes available to the public the current version of Info Source, as well as departmental publications and manuals as requested under Section 71 of the Access to Information Act.
 The current version of Info Source can also be found at: www.infosource.gc.ca/index-eng.asp

 B. Report – Access to Information Act - Part II

 The statistics report from the period April 1, 2008 to March 31, 2009 is included at the end of this chapter.

 a.
 Requests received

-Seventeen requests have been received during 2007-2008.
-Seventeen have been processed as one was outstanding from the previous year and one has been carried forward to be processed in the next reporting period.
+Twenty requests have been received during 2008-2009.
+Seventeen have been processed as one was outstanding from the previous year and four have been carried forward to be processed in the next reporting period.

 b.
 Sources of requests received

 These are broken down as per their source as follows: